 The most affordable accommodation in Fuji Rock is to set up a tent and camp.
 There are campsites right next to the festival site – but you HAVE TO buy a ¥3,000 campsite ticket and bring your own camping equipment.
 You can have your camping equipment shipped to the festival ground if you don’t want to lug it around.
 Find more information on camping ticket prices here.

 However, I have to warn you that the weather in Naeba is normally not ideal in the summer.
 It rains nearly all day and the ground becomes muddy so I really can’t recommend camping.
 You’ll see why in the pictures below later.

 If you aren’t keen on camping, your best bet is to book WAY early for a lodge in the area.
 Naeba, where the festival is held every year, is normally known in the winter for its soft powder and ski slopes so there are plenty of these lodges around but they do get booked up very fast during Fuji Rock.

 Throughout the festival, there are frequent shuttle buses going from Echigo-Yuzawa station to Naeba.
-Most people know that Naeba and Echigo-Yuzawa Station is known as a good area to stay for the festival, so accommodation in those areas are snapped up fairly quickly.
-But what they didn’t know is that the shuttle bus actually makes two stops between Echigo-Yuzawa and Naeba, at carparks in Mitsumata and Tashiro.
-I think this is originally intended for those who chose to drive to Fuji Rock without parking permit at the festival site, which costs ¥3,000 and requires a reservation in advance.
-However, those who are staying at Mitsumata and Tashiro can also utilize the shuttle bus for free.
+Most people know that Naeba and Echigo-Yuzawa Station is known as a good area to stay for the festival, so accommodation in those areas are snapped up quickly.
+But what people don’t know is that the shuttle bus actually makes two stops between Echigo-Yuzawa and Naeba, at carparks in Mitsumata and Tashiro.
+I think this is intended for those who chose to drive to Fuji Rock but does not want to buy a parking permit at the festival site (which costs ¥3,000 and requires a reservation in advance).

 - Accommodations in Mitsumata